ranja-sarkar/Time_series/README.md

 <img width="491" alt="image" src="https://github.com/ranja-sarkar/timeseries/assets/101544669/0dcf3f84-cc5c-4b16-98a5-58c4f2cddc9e">

-# Confidence in forecasts
+# Uncertainty in forecasts

-There are several tools for quantification of uncertainty (in forecasts), each with their drawbacks like not having guaranteed coverage, conformal prediction however fills the gap.
+The uncertainty determines our confidence in the forecasts.
+There are several tools for quantification of this uncertainty, each with their drawbacks like not having guaranteed coverage, conformal prediction however fills the gap.

 ![cp](https://github.com/user-attachments/assets/eadf0b62-3f0c-4a92-abfe-e37c06bfdd12)